laravel-enso/documentation/docs/packages/notifications.md

 When clicking on a desktop notification, the browser will switch to the web application's tab.

+## Publishes

+- `php artisan vendor:publish --tag=notifications-assets` - notification js assets, pages
+- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the assets, once a newer version is released, usually used with the `--force` flag

 ## Notes

 The [Laravel Enso](https://github.com/laravel-enso/Enso) package comes with this package included.